The Sigma_1-definable universal finite sequence: A refined version of the main theorem, with applications

 \section{A refined version of the main theorem, with applications}

 We should like now to prove a refined version of the main theorem, by isolating exactly the features one needs of the theory in order to undertake the proof of the main theorem.

-One feature of the theory $\ZFbar$ that we had used was that it satisfied a form of the reflection theorem.
+One feature of the theory $\ZFbar$ that we used was that it satisfied a form of the reflection principle.
 It will turn out, however, that a weak form of reflection will suffice.
 Specifically, let us define that a theory $T$ is \emph{reflexive to transitive sets}, if for any finitely many axioms of $T$, the theory proves that those axioms hold cofinally in the transitive sets.
 The difference between this and full reflection is that here, we reflect only assertions of the theory, rather than arbitrary true assertions.

-The theory \ZF\ and all its extensions are reflexive to transitive sets, of course, by the reflection theorem.
-But also, the theory $\ZFCm+V=L$ is reflexive to transitive sets, where $\ZFCm$ is Zermelo--Fraenkel set theory without the power set axiom,\footnote{By $\ZFCm$, we mean here, as one should, the theory axiomatized with the separation and collection schemata, rather than the replacement schema.
-These are not equivalent without the power set axiom, as proved by Zarach~\cite{Zarach1996:ReplacmentDoesNotImplyCollection}; see also~\cite{GitmanHamkinsJohnstone2016:WhatIsTheTheoryZFC-Powerset?}.} since one can reflect along the $L$-hierarchy.
+The theory \ZF\ and all its extensions are reflexive to transitive sets, of course, by the reflection principle.
+But also, the theory $\ZFCm+V=L$ is reflexive to transitive sets, where $\ZFCm$ is Zermelo--Fraenkel set theory without the power set axiom,\footnote{By $\ZFCm$, we mean here, as one should, the theory axiomatized with the separation and collection schemata rather than the replacement schema, and with the well-ordering theorem rather than the axiom of choice.
+These are not equivalent without the power set axiom, as proved by Zarach~\cite{Zarach1996:ReplacmentDoesNotImplyCollection,Zarach1982:Unions-of-ZFm-models}; see also~\cite{GitmanHamkinsJohnstone2016:WhatIsTheTheoryZFC-Powerset?}.} since one can reflect along the $L$-hierarchy.
 Meanwhile, \KP\ is not reflexive, nor is any finitely axiomatizable theory.
 In general, the reflexive property is weaker than the reflection theorem for $T$, since models of $\ZFCm$, for example, do not necessarily satisfy the reflection theorem, as proved in~\cite{FriedmanGitmanKanovei2018:A-model-of-AC-not-DC}, but nevertheless, the theory is reflexive to transitive sets, since if $M\satisfies\ZFCm$ and $a\in M$, then we can code $a$ with a set of ordinals $A\in M$ and consider $L[A]^M$, which is a model of $\ZFCm$ containing $a$ and having an $\Ord$-hierarchy, which is enough to prove the reflection theorem.
 So we get transitive models of the form $L_\alpha[A]$ satisfying any desired finite fragment of $\ZFCm$ and containing the set $a$.